MonkSoul/Furion/README.md

 ## Donate

-Furion is an MIT-licensed open source project with its ongoing development made possible entirely by the support of these awesome backers.
-If you'd like to join them, please consider sponsoring Furion's development.
+Furion is an MIT licensed open-source project.
+If Furion has been helpful to you and you would like to see Furion continue to grow, please consider sponsoring us.

 [![](./assets/spec-donate.png)](http://furion.baiqian.ltd?donate=1)